 Examination generally includes written exams, complemented by seminar presentations/discussions, project work, laboratory work and field reports.

-The Master Programme in Earth Science, European Palaeobiology Specialisation (Uppsala-Lille), provides good opportunities for a postgraduate education with subsequent research careers, but provides sufficient overall knowledge to meet society's needs of qualified earth scientists.
+The Master Programme in Earth Science, European Palaeobiology Specialisation (Uppsala-Lille), provides good opportunities for a postgraduate education with subsequent research careers.
+Alumni from the programme work largely in the scientific industry worldwide.

-The need for earth scientist is increasing in the labor market, primarily in the environmental and natural resources areas, which are growing strongly, both nationally and internationally.
+The need for earth scientist is increasing in the labour market, primarily in the environmental and natural resources areas, which are growing strongly, both nationally and internationally.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is: